-High-energy piping systems are essential to the safe and cost-effective operation of power plants.
-The propensity for piping failures increases with the age of the systems involved.
-Prolonged operation, particularly at elevated temperatures, may result in metallurgical degradation which in-turn increases the potential for cracking and crack propagation until a final failure stage is reached by the component.
+Prolonged operation, particularly at elevated temperatures, results in metallurgical degradation.
+This in-turn increases the potential for cracking and crack propagation until a final failure stage is reached by the component.
 As a result, power plant operators have become increasingly cognizant of the importance of condition assessment evaluations for high-energy piping systems.

-Power plant operators are faced with specific challenges to maintain the integrity of their high energy piping systems including the reduction of onsite engineers, aging workforces, equipment, and the need to remain competitive in a challenging global energy market.
-Plant managers are routinely faced with the complex task of evaluating the current condition of their equipment, forecasting outage budgets and schedules, and performing risk assessments.
-Additionally, insurance companies are increasingly requiring inspection and maintenance records that are not always up-to-date or readily available.
+The difficult task of managing the safety and integrity of these systems becomes even more complicated when many piping managers are faced with specific challenges that have become a trend in the power industry.
+These challenges include the reduction of onsite engineers, aging workforces, aging equipment, and the need to remain competitive in a challenging global energy market.
+Piping managers are routinely faced with the complex task of evaluating the current condition of their equipment, forecasting outage budgets and schedules, and performing risk assessments.
+Additionally, insurance companies are increasingly requiring inspection and maintenance records that often times are not up-to-date or readily available.
+This notion was recently reinforced when I attended a conference where James Chiles, author of Inviting Disaster, stated an interesting and relevant fact of the power industry: "over half of the senior staff will be retiring by 2020.
+Knowledge capture that provides information that is usable and readily available is paramount."

-The solution to strategically maintaining the integrity of high-energy piping systems involves taking a comprehensive approach to piping management utilizing unit specific operational training, advanced data management, strategic inspection, maintenance and replacement prioritization.
-Implementing this comprehensive approach has resulted in avoiding both catastrophic and leak type failures for plant managers that have adopted this strategy.
-Implementing a unit specific, targeted plan enables utility owners and operators to succeed in today's competitive market by increasing the unit's reliability and availability without sacrificing safety or environmental standards.
+The solution to safely maintaining the integrity of high-energy piping systems involves taking a comprehensive approach to piping management utilizing unit specific operational training, advanced data capture and management, and strategic inspection, maintenance, and replacement prioritization.
+Implementing this comprehensive approach has resulted in avoiding both catastrophic and leak type failures for plant managers.
+Utilizing a unit specific, targeted plan enables utility owners and operators to succeed in today's competitive market by increasing the unit's reliability and availability without sacrificing safety or environmental standards.